raspberrypisig/usb-msd-raspberrypi-multios/README.md

 * Create a file called NAME with the name you would like to appear in the OS selection menu

 EXT4 changes

-* change /etc/fstab to use the correct partitions for / and /boot
+* Change /etc/fstab to use the correct partitions for / and /boot

 # First Time Boot

-If all is setup properly, you should boot the first-time so that:
+If all is setup properly, you should boot the first-time into Raspberry Pi OS Lite so that:

 ```
 $ findmnt /